NVIDIA/cutlass/README.md

 CUTLASS primitives are very efficient.
 When used to construct device-wide GEMM kernels, they exhibit performance comparable to cuBLAS for scalar GEMM computations.
-The above figure shows CUTLASS performance relative to cuBLAS for large matrix dimensions on an NVIDIA GeForce 2080 Ti and an NVIDIA TitanV using CUDA 10.2.
+The above figure shows CUTLASS performance relative to cuBLAS for large matrix dimensions on an NVIDIA GeForce 2080 Ti, an NVIDIA A100, and an NVIDIA TitanV using CUDA 11.0 Toolkit.
 Tensor Core operations are implemented using CUDA's [mma instruction](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#warp-level-matrix-instructions-mma).

 # Compatibility

-CUTLASS requires a C++11 host compiler and performs best when built with the [CUDA 10.2 Toolkit](https://developer.nvidia.com/cuda-toolkit).
+CUTLASS requires a C++11 host compiler and performs best when built with the [CUDA 11.0 Toolkit](https://developer.nvidia.com/cuda-toolkit).
-It is compatible with CUDA 9.2, CUDA 10.0, and CUDA 10.1.
+It is compatible with CUDA 9.2, CUDA 10.0, CUDA 10.1, and CUDA 10.2.

 We have tested the following environments.